yhpong/Excel-Learns-to-Play-Games/README.md

 3. Re-visiting an already visited position is penalized.
 4. Successfully reaching the Princess is awarded.

 This reward scheme makes a lot of sense, since it encourages the player to finish the game faster, and discourages it from meaningless actions like running into a wall and going back and forth.
 And obviously reaching its goal carries a reward.
-The environmetal states that were passed to the player were:
-1. A 7X7 matrix with 1 indicating the player position, and 0 otherwise, flattened to a length 49 vector.

 You can easily see why this is only a "toy" problem.
 Our hero knows in advance that the whole input space cannot be larger than 7X7.
 And he is basically blind to what's around him.
 Only by running into an obstacle and being punished for the action, would he learn to "not go right when my position is (1,7)".
 All he knows is that performing certain action at a certain location carries a penalty, and he learns to do less of it in his next play.

 However, when I trained this blindfolded hero, it took a long time to make any meaningful progress (mind you this is VBA).
 So to speed up his training program, I added an incentive for him to explore the maze faster: